-ANTI-SLAVERY & HUMAN TRAFFICKING POLICY ABOUT OPUS PROFESSIONAL SERVICES GROUP
+ANTI-SLAVERY AND HUMAN TRAFFICKING POLICY ABOUT OPUS PROFESSIONAL SERVICES GROUP

-As an organisation, Nology maintains relationships with many different organisations in its supply chain, as well as supplying varying levels of contract, interim, temporary and permanent workers.
+As an organisation, Opus Professional Services Group maintains relationships with many different organisations in its supply chain, as well as supplying varying levels of contract, interim, temporary and permanent workers.
 In the light of the general law on employment and human rights, and, more specifically, the Modern Slavery Act 2015, we have reviewed our existing compliance and risk management processes to determine what existing measures are undertaken and what further measures may be required to prevent slavery and human trafficking taking place in any part of our businesses or supply chain during the financial year 1st April 2020 to 31st March 2021.
 Opus PSG has adopted a statement of our corporate values on the prevention of modern slavery and human trafficking.
 This value statement governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.
 We expect all who have, or seek to have, a business relationship with Opus PSG and/or any member of our company, to familiarise themselves with and act at all times in a way which is consistent with our commitment to act ethically and with integrity.

 As part of our culture of good governance for good business, Opus PSG conducts our business in line with a set of core values which are reflected in our relationships with our customers, stakeholders, suppliers and team members.
 All our business relationships, our processes and our procedures are built on foundations of ethics and integrity, which is reflected in our zero tolerance approach to the exploitation of individuals in any form, and more particularly the offences under the Modern Slavery Act 2015.
 We are therefore committed to opposing modern slavery in all its forms and preventing it by whatever means we can.
 We demand the same attitude of all who work for us and expect it of all with whom we have business dealings.

 PURPOSE OF THIS POLICY

 Modern slavery is a criminal offence under the Modern Slavery Act 2015 (the “Act”).
 Modern slavery can occur in various forms, including servitude, forced or compulsory labour and human trafficking, all of which deprive an individual of their liberty as other persons exploit them for personal or commercial gain.
 This document sets out the policy of Opus PSG (the “Company”) with the aim of the prevention of opportunities for people linked to our business to be treated as commodities, to occur within its businesses or supply chain.
 For the avoidance of doubt, this policy’s use of the term “modern slavery” has the same meaning given in the Act.

 As a recruitment and staffing business operating in global markets, we recognise that we may have a greater responsibility than most to establish appropriate methods of assessing, preventing and mitigating risk of modern slavery occurring in their supply chains and organisation.
 Opus PSG operates a zero-tolerance approach to modern slavery.
 We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or those of our suppliers.

 STEPS FOR THE PREVENTION OF MODERN SLAVERY

 We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 Whilst recognising our statutory obligation to set out the steps we have taken to ensure that modern slavery and human trafficking is not taking place in our supply chains, we acknowledge that we do not control the conduct of individuals and organisations in our supply chains.
 However, we have a suite of Company policies (including Business Ethics, Corporate Social Responsibility, Code of Conduct, Discipline and Grievance and Whistleblowing Policy) that define what is acceptable and expected in terms of behaviour in our Company, and all our employees are managed within these parameters.
 This approach is reflected in the management of the supplier relationships too.
 We expect the same high standards from all of our contractors, suppliers and other business partners, and we are evolving and updating our contracting processes to include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
 We expect our suppliers to hold their own suppliers to the same high standards.
 To underpin our compliance with practical steps, we intend to implement the following measures:

 (i) conduct and review all risk assessments annually to determine which parts of our business and which of our suppliers are most at risk of modern slavery so that efforts can be focused on those areas;

 (iii) at point of engagement with any new suppliers and during quarterly/annual reviews, convey our position regarding Anti-Slavery either as an introduction or as a reminder, and gain an understanding of the measures taken by them to ensure modern slavery is not occurring in their businesses.

 (v) introduce contractual provisions for our suppliers to confirm their adherence to this policy and accept our right to audit their activities and (where practicable) relationships, both routinely and at times of reasonable suspicion. (vi) inform and gain agreement from all suppliers that we expect all members of our supply chain to at least adopt a ‘one up’ due diligence approach on the next link in the chain

 (i) All prospective employees will be interviewed against a set of core competencies that we deem to be inextricably linked to our organisations core values.
 Once hired, adherence to Company expectations in terms of conduct, behaviour and performance forms part of all team members’ obligations under their contract of employment.

-At point of hiring, all new employees will be referenced (wherever possible) and will undergo a Company induction and on the job training which will outline the processes and procedures
+(ii) At point of hiring, all new employees will be referenced (wherever possible) and will undergo a Company induction and on the job training which will outline the processes and procedures

-All processes and procedures related to recruitment service provision (both internal and external) will be defined in such a way as to mitigate the risk of modern slavery occurring.
+(iii) All processes and procedures related to recruitment service provision (both internal and external) will be defined in such a way as to mitigate the risk of modern slavery occurring.
 These processes will include (but will not be limited to) Right to Work Checks, provision of certain personal information before starting work

 (iv) A ‘Compliance Team’ will be established and will take responsibility for auditing processes on a monthly basis, or more frequently if deemed necessary

 RESPONSIBILITY FOR THE POLICY

 Ultimate responsibility for the prevention and prevention of modern slavery rests with the Company’s leadership team.
 The board of directors of the Company has overall responsibility for ensuring this policy and its implementation complies with our legal and ethical obligations.
 A cross-functional team composed of representatives from Sales, Marketing, Finance, HR, Systems, IT and Operations will be established.
 This team will have functional knowledge and expertise of department specific policies, procedures and supplier relationships, and will therefore be best placed to:

 a) ensure those reporting to them understand and comply with this statement, and are given adequate, regular training on the issue of modern slavery

 b) appropriately assess areas of risk within the departmental supply chain and general operations

 We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 The Company will accept and take seriously concerns communicated anonymously.
 However, retention of anonymity does render investigations and validation more difficult and can make the process less effective.
 Individuals are therefore encouraged to put their names to allegations.
 Any claims or allegations made which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.

 COMMUNICTION AND AWARENESS OF THIS POLICY